BU-IE-360/spring20-DurdaneKarabacak/README.md

-# spring2020-DurdaneKarabacak-IE 360 Progress Journal
+# spring2020-DurdaneKarabacak-IE 360-Time Series and Forecasting
-This page shows Dürdane Karabacak's progress journal the project of IE 360- Statistical Forecasting and Time Series You can follow the link https://bu-ie-360.github.io/spring20-DurdaneKarabacak/ to reach works done in this project
+To reach my progress journal of IE 360 from the link following https://bu-ie-360.github.io/spring20-DurdaneKarabacak/